Skip to content

 Data transformation and usage with Dremio and Grafana

 In this scenario we will learn how to use Dremio to transform data and create some virtual datasets on top of it.
-Then we will visualize the transformed data in a dashboard created with Grafana.
+Then, we will visualize the transformed data in a dashboard created with Grafana, by importing a template.
+For this template to work with minimal changes, make sure you match the naming of entities indicated throughout the tutorial.

 In order to collect the initial data and make it accessible to Dremio, we will follow the first step of the ETL scenario, in which we download some traffic data and store it in the DigitalHub datalake.